Tsifu/Memory/README.md

 - [ ] Game mode: Easy(8 cards) and Normal(52 cards)
 - [ ] Animation to simulate a card flipping when clicked on
-- [ ] Cards will be flipped back to face down if the two cards the player chose does not match
+- [ ] Cards will automatically flipped to face down if the two cards the player picked does not match
 - [ ] Player is not allowed to flip more than two cards each turn
-- [ ] Matched cards will stay open through out the game
+- [ ] Matched cards will stay open for the duration of the session
-- [ ] Score count to show how pairs the user has matched
+- [ ] Count(Matched Pair) to track number of pairs the player has matched
-- [ ] Game will end when the user exposes all the matched pairs or restart the game
+- [ ] Game will end when the player exposes all the cards or restart the game

 ### Detail